Database Views as Explanations for Relational Deep Learning: Introduction

 To this aim, we deploy the classical notion of \emph{determinacy}, introduced by Nash, Segoufin, and Vianu~\cite{determinacy_2010}, that captures in a fundamental way when a collection of database views is enough to determine the result of a query.
 For reasons of usability, flexibility, and practical implementation, we propose a soft and statistical adaptation of this concept.
-Roughly speaking, the definition we propose identifies an explanation as \emph{accurate} if the model is likely to have \emph{similar predictions} on our database as it would have on alternative databases, as long as they agree on the views. \Cref{Fig_intro} shows a visual illustration of the concept.
+Roughly speaking, the definition we propose identifies an explanation as \emph{accurate} if the model is likely to have \emph{similar predictions} on our database as it would have on alternative databases, as long as they agree on the views. \Cref{Fig_intro} shows a visual illustration.
 In addition to accuracy, we seek \emph{concise} explanations that are easy to digest.
-Clearly, the verbosity of an explanation depends on both the number of views and the complexity of each view.
 Our framework naturally supports the tradeoff between accuracy and conciseness, allowing users to balance interpretability with fidelity to the model's behavior.

-Nevertheless, the theoretical definition that we propose for explanations does not lend itself directly to an implementation.
-We develop heuristic techniques for the case of GNNs and important classes of views: projections, joins over foreign keys, and selections (filters).
-These heuristics are generally based on learning \e{masked} variations of the GNN at hand, where we place the masks in components of the GNN that correspond to the different kinds of views.
+\rebuttal{R1D5, R2W2 and R2D}{ While our framework is \e{model-agnostic}, as it applies to any relational predictive model, efficient computation requires heuristics to avoid exhaustive search over the space of candidate explanation views, with \e{model-specific} algorithms offering further advantages by leveraging model structure.
+We instantiate the framework for the case of hetero-GNNs, for which we propose a model-specific approach for important classes of views: projections, joins over foreign keys, and selections (filters).
+The approach is based on learning \e{masked} variations of the GNN at hand, by applying masks on GNN components that correspond to the different view classes. }

-Lastly, we present an empirical evaluation of our techniques on the RelBench collection of databases and node-level tasks~\cite{relbench}.
-In particular, the experiments show the tradeoff between the accuracy and conciseness of the explanations.
-As a side benefit, they also show that, for several of the RelBench tasks, we can achieve models of similar quality to the ones publicly available, while using only a fraction of the database.
+Lastly, we present an empirical evaluation of our techniques on the RelBench collection of databases and tuple-level tasks~\cite{relbench}.
+In particular, the experiments show the tradeoff between explanation accuracy and conciseness.
+As a side benefit, we show that, for most RelBench tasks, we can achieve models of similar quality to the ones publicly available, while using only a fraction of the database.